 - The livestock are raised on certified organic land meeting all organic crop production standards.

 Any food producer can claim its products are organic, but how do you know it’s the real stuff?
 Here are a few suggestions on how to be a savvy shopper.

-- Organic: 95 percent of ingredients certified organic.
+- Organic: 95 percent of ingredients are certified organic.
 No GMOs.
-Complies with national list of ingredients allowed in certified-organic foods.
+Complies with the national list of ingredients allowed in certified-organic foods.

 Organic vs. Non-Organic: Choose “Cleaner” Produce